akshar100/mojito-session/README.md

 mojito-session-addon
 =======================

+From your app directory use `npm install mojito-session-addon` to install the addon.

 This is a simple session management library that uses Y.Cache underneath.
 Add "mojito-session-addon" to the `requires:[]` array of a mojit controller and the session will be available in following fashion.